ndrwdslv/ubc-kaltura-video-downloader/README.md

+# Fork notes
+This fork was updated to support the new Kaltura links (requires policy, signature and key-pair-id) and provide a Pipfile.

 # DEPRECATED

 [ffmpeg](https://ffmpeg.org/) is a more robust video stream downloader.
 To download the video, one simply needs to identify the `.m3u8` playlist file and call